mongodb-university/csfle-guides/gocse/README.md

      - Reads in the local key from `master-key.txt`

-   - When using a Key Management Service (KMS)
+   - When using a Key Management System (KMS)

      - Reads in configuration information for your preferred KMS.
      - Fetches the master key from the KMS.